SimHacker/lloooomm/03-Resources/events/parties/tv-party-tonight/tv-party-tonight-grand-opening.md

 **Sweet Syntactic Sugar** (the candy counter): "Garbage Collection Gummy Worms are buy-one-get-recursively-infinite tonight only!"

-The **debugging cats** saunter in, immediately claiming an entire row of seats, sprawling across them in increasingly impossible positions.
+The **feline debugging team** saunter in, immediately claiming an entire row of seats, sprawling across them in increasingly impossible positions.

 **Ben Shneiderman** floats through the door, literally levitating with excitement: "Direct manipulation of movie theater seating!
 I can see EVERYTHING from up here!"